css-materials/course-site/content/syllabus/relational-data-factors/index.md

 ## Overview

 * Dig deeper into `dplry` for data transformation
+* Review of factors
-* Introduce how to use `dplry` for relational data (e.g., linking and merging related tables)
+* Introduce the use of `dplry` for relational data (e.g., linking and merging related tables)

 ## Before class